hanishkvc/prgs-docs-spreadsheetkvc/README.md

 other than the end of the edit buffer, in which case the arrow keys will be used to position the cursor as required within the edit buffer.

+Set dirty flag if required, when entering insert edit mode.

+Trap exception from curses, when editing long lines which go beyond the visible screen and need to dip(wrap around) into next line during editing.

 ## Vasudhaiva Kutumbakam (the World is One Family)